OpenSpace/OpenSpace-Docs/users/content/gaia.md

 # Gaia
 This guide will explain how to render stars released by ESA's Gaia mission as their second data release (DR2) without having to create any subsets yourself.
-If you are interested in advanced usage of the Gaia data, see [this page](../../components/gaia).

 ## 1. Define which profile to run
 OpenSpace has several different profiles depending on what you want to show.
 To change profile, open openspace.cfg in a text editor and make sure that `Profile = "gaia"` is the only `Profile` line that is not commented out.